April 2026 – Fraternal Benefits Message

 ensuring that the family’s financial needs continue to be met.
 Equalizing inheritances:

-When certain assets are left to specific heirs (such as a family business), life insurance
+When certain assets are left to specific heirs (such as a family business or ranch

-can provide equivalent value to other beneficiaries, ensuring fair and balanced
+operation), life insurance can provide equivalent value to other beneficiaries, ensuring

-inheritance among all heirs.
-Trusts and life insurance: In more complex estate plans, life
+fair and balanced inheritance among all heirs.
+Trusts and life insurance: In some estate

-insurance proceeds can be directed into a trust.
-This arrangement offers more control
+plans, life insurance proceeds can be directed into a trust.
+This arrangement offers

 Ryan Janak – Field Agent